YaoSiqi2003/YaoSiqi2003.github.io/_pages/about.md

 <!-- ## About me -->

-I received my Ph.D. degree from [Department of Computer Science and Engineering](https://www.cse.ust.hk) at [Hong Kong University of Science and Technology](http://www.ust.hk), advised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
+I am a Post-Doctoral Fellow at [Hong Kong University of Science and Technology](http://www.ust.hk) (HKUST).
+I received my Ph.D. degree from [Department of Computer Science and Engineering](https://www.cse.ust.hk) at HKUST, advised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
 Prior to that, I obtained my B.Eng. degree in Software Engineering from [Nanjing University](https://www.nju.edu.cn) in 2018.
+<span style="color:red">I will be joining the School of Data Science, Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen) as an assistant professor.
+I am actively looking for PhD students (2024 Fall) and research assistants to work with me.
+If you are interested, please feel free to drop me an email along with your CV and transcripts.</span>

-I'm broadly interested in cloud computing and distributed systems.
-My recent research focuses on building **next-generation serverless cloud platforms** that are usable and generally applicable, and developing efficient and scalable **big data and machine learning systems** in the cloud.
+My research interests are primarily on cloud computing and distributed systems.
+My recent research focuses on building **next-generation serverless computing platforms** that are usable and generally applicable, and developing efficient and scalable **big data and machine learning systems** in the cloud.

 [**Curriculum vitae**](./files/CV_Minchen.pdf).

 ## Publications